wp-plugins/add-headers/readme.txt

 Also, please use the forum to report such incidents and hopefully work with the plugin author to resolve them.

 Please DO NOT rate the plugin based on this warning.
-This is not an error of the plugin itself.
+This is not an problem of the plugin itself.
 It has to do with the way PHP processes the HTTP response headers and the actual response body.

 == Screenshots ==